semrush/intergalactic/website/docs/patterns/form/form.md

 @## Description

-**Form** is a pattern for collecting and sending data to the system.
-It always consists of different types of inputs and controls.
+**Form** is a pattern used for the collection and submission of data to the system.
+It consistently includes various types of inputs and controls.

-> Use one size of inputs and controls in the form.
+**Use one size for inputs and controls within the form.**

-@## Layout
+@## Layout types

+@table-caption Form layout types

 | Layout type | Example                      |
 | ----------- | ---------------------------- |